parsazn/EDMIDC-Producer-Service/README.md

 ### EDMIDC stands for Event-Driven Microservices Infrastructure for Data Collection.

-This service is in charge of collecting bitcoin prices based on a specific frequency.
+This service is in charge of performing GET request on a specific frequency.